RedHatInsights/insights-results-smart-proxy/docs/component/thanos-cache.md

 for a given ammount of time.
 This way, if the user requests the same cluster twice in less than `$TTL`, nor Thanos nor the inference service are used.

-It can become a more complex cache (Redis f.e) in the future, but as the traffic is quite low for now, we decided to use this simpler approach.
+It can become a more complex cache (Redis f.e.) in the future, but as the traffic is quite low for now, we decided to use this simpler approach.

 ## Interfaces